Where to Get the Best Donuts in Sonoma County

 Slide 15 of 18

 Sunrise Donuts, Petaluma: Chocolate cake and blueberry doughnuts are special favorites at this neighborhood spot.
+“Boy, it's safe to say it would take a lot to make me get emotional about donuts, but Sunrise Donuts made it happen!” said one enthusiastic reviewer.
 Takeout.
-68 E Washington St., Petaluma, 707-762-6601.
+68 E. Washington St., Petaluma, 707-762-6601.
 (Yelp)

 Slide 16 of 18